quiqr/quiqr-desktop/README.md

 Some components have a "field" or "fields" property, allowing for nesting and composition.

-To see the components in action, you can access our [Forms Cookbook](http://formscookbook.hokus.io.s3-website-us-east-1.amazonaws.com/).
+To see the components in action, you can access our [Forms Cookbook](http://formscookbook.sukoh.io.s3-website-us-east-1.amazonaws.com/).
 For quick reference. _\(the Forms Cookbook is also included in the desktop app.\)_

 You can also refer to the source code to see all available properties for each component type.

 ## Global configuration

 ### More Concepts

-More concepts are yet to come, but with those already given, and by looking into the Forms Cookbook, you should now be ready to use Hokus CMS.
+More concepts are yet to come, but with those already given, and by looking into the Forms Cookbook, you should now be ready to use Sukoh CMS.

 ## Building